 - ⅓-½ cup pure maple syrup, nutrition facts are for ⅓ cup; use more if you prefer a sweeter muffin

 - ½ cup natural creamy peanut butter, ingredients should be just roasted peanuts

 - 2 ¼ cups rolled oats, be sure to use certified GF oats for allergies; see body of post for tips to make these without a blender

 - 1 teaspoon baking powder

-Pour the batter into the muffin tin so that each is approximately 3/4 of the way full.
-Place them in the oven and cook for 20 minutes, or until light golden brown.
-Cooking time may vary depending on your oven.
-Allow to cool for 10-15 minutes then enjoy!
-Store leftovers in an airtight container for up to 1 week or frozen for up to 3 months.
+- Pour the batter into the muffin tin filling each about 3/4 of the way full.
+Bake in the oven for 20-25 minutes, or until golden brown around the edges.
+Allow to cool completely then serve and enjoy!
+Leftovers can be stored in an airtight container in the refrigerator for up to 1 week or frozen for up to 3 months.